 It’s hard to justify spending almost a thousand dollars on a premium flagship smartphone when the Huawei Honor 8X is on the market.
 Made from a full aluminum frame between two extra-strong pieces of glass and a stunning two-tone color scheme, the Honor 8X is certainly one of the more attractively designed phones on our list.
 Plus, it even includes a fingerprint sensor; so your phone stays secure.
 And besides being a beautiful phone, the Honor 8X offers plenty of performance, both in user interface and camera quality.
 With this pick, you’ll have a high performing front camera, at a price point that doesn’t break the bank.
-Speaking of performance, read about the best smartphone.
+Speaking of performance, also read about the best smartphone.

 The Huawei Honor 8X offers one of the fastest and smoothest user experiences on our list.
 We didn’t experience any stuttering or lagging, even when we were swapping back and forth between apps or playing games.
 We were also super impressed with just how long the battery life lasted on the Honor 8X.
 Unfortunately, when it comes to charging, you’ll still need to use a MicroUSB cable, which means you won’t get any fast charging functionality.
 Ultimately, the Huawei Honor 8X offers the most value of all the unlocked smartphones on our list, something that was surprising at such a low price.
 If you’re looking for a slightly more expensive phone to handle the best games, compare this pick with the Xiaomi Black Shark 2, the Snapdragon 855 gaming phone.